 - Your organization will be proactive and agile

-Most technology companies are familiar with the values of agile project management methodology, and agility is just as prized when it comes to strategic planning.
-If your organization reviews its strategy regularly, your team will have the opportunity to proactively adjust to external factors (through a PESTLE trend analysis) and to understand what is working well or where there is room for improvement (through a SWOT analysis).
+Most technology companies are familiar with the values of agile project management methodologies, and agility is just as prized when it comes to strategic planning.
+If your organization reviews its strategy regularly, your team will have the opportunity to proactively adjust to external factors (analyzed using a PESTLE framework) and to understand what is working well or where there is room for improvement (through a SWOT analysis).

 - Your organization will know what success looks like

 Additionally, assigning clear, actionable goals to specific team members or departments will increase accountability and strategy buy-in.
-Your people will know what they are doing and why they are doing it - Essentially, they will understand how each task supports each initiative, and know exactly which aspects of the plan that they are responsible for carrying out.
+Your people will know what they are doing and why they are doing it.
+They will understand how each task supports each initiative and know exactly which aspects of the plan that they are responsible for carrying out.